 Plaka and Monastiraki are located in the heart of the city and will take you on a journey back in time through engaging contemporary means.

-Plaka is probably the most beautiful and most picturesque neighbourhood in the city.
-It is between the area of Psiri, Syntagma Square and Monastiraki Square and it comprises of mostly pedestrian only streets.
-The small labyrinthine narrow streets full of gift shops with souvenirs, cafes, taverns etc. hide a small surprise for the visitor around every corner.
-Adrianou and Kydathinaion are the main streets and will act as your journey's compass.
+Plaka is probably the most beautiful and picturesque neighbourhood in the city.
+It is located between the area of Psiri, Syntagma Square and Monastiraki Square and it comprises mostly of pedestrian streets.
+The small labyrinthine narrow streets full of gift shops with souvenirs, cafes, taverns etc. hide small surprisew for the visitors around every corner.
+Adrianou and Kydathinaion are its main streets and will be the ones that you will spend most of your time.

 The most mysterious and fascinating area of Plaka is the famous Anafiotika.
-Its small white-washed houses reminiscent of a Cycladic island, yards full of flowers and narrow streets are some of the most photographed corners of the country.
-And they deserve it!
+The small white-washed houses, reminiscent of a Cycladic island, the verdant and colourful yards, as well as the quaint alleys are, deservedly, some of the most photographed corners of the country.